Ryan Zinke Discusses Challenges During His Time as Secretary of the Interior

 “What an angry, hate-filled city,” he said.
 “I’ve never seen anything like it in my lifetime.
 I tried to do the right thing, listen to everybody, but the hatred of this president is driving everything there.”

 Mind you, Sec.
-Zinke has stared down a lot of hostiles in his life.
+Ryan Zinke has stared down a lot of hostiles in his life.
 While serving as a Navy SEAL during the early years of the 21st century, he spent time in both Afghanistan and Iraq during the most intense and violent years of the wars in those two Middle Eastern countries.
-Zinke’s political career also includes stints as both a U.S. congressman from his home state of Montana and a term as a state senator there.
+Ryan Zinke political career also includes stints as both a U.S. congressman from his home state of Montana and a term as a state senator there.

-In the latter months of his term as Interior Secretary, Zinke was himself the target of one of the most vicious and sustained media attack campaigns ever to target a federal official.
+In the latter months of his term as Interior Secretary, Ryan Zinke was himself the target of one of the most vicious and sustained media attack campaigns ever to target a federal official.
 His family was not exempted.

 “My wife’s pretty tough.
-She’s a Gold Star spouse herself,” Zinke said, speaking of his wife, Lola, who’s previous husband died in an auto accident while on active duty.
+She’s a Gold Star spouse herself,” Ryan Zinke said, speaking of his wife, Lola, who’s previous husband died in an auto accident while on active duty.
 “She is on the VA advisory board.
 When I was overseas, my daughter was stationed in Kuwait; my son-in-law was in the Middle East, and I was in Baghdad or Rhamadi.
 All at the same time.
 So, Lola is proven in combat.

 “But we were both shocked at the level of viciousness directed at us.
 As a congressman, it was much more cordial.
 But serving in the Trump presidency has been different than previous experiences we’ve had.
 People would stalk our house; they would harass us at the house; they would put up signs in the neighborhood.
 We received death threats to Lola, even to my dog.”